Luke 2:8-14

 Swaddling Clothes.

 Mary wrapped her newborn son in “SWADDLING CLOTHES.”
 It was a common practice in those days to swaddle babies.
-The new arrival would feel snug and secure and it calms the baby down.
+The new arrival would feel snug and secure, calming the baby.
 A person prepared for burial would be likewise wrapped in linen cloths and placed in a stone tomb.
 This entire scene is the picture of the little baby Who was born to die; because He was, like no child before or since.
+But wait: There’s more!

 –